Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Use Change Event for Click Event.

-If you have already visited the above text links that I have suggested, then you are armed with a few ideas and you are already ahead of me on what I am going to say here.
+If you have already explored the text links provided earlier, you may have picked up a few ideas—and are probably one step ahead of what I am about to explain here.

 Single Click Solution.